-It's Monday.
+It's Monday morning.
 Your alarm didn't go off this morning and you're running 45 minutes late for work.
-After rushing through morning traffic, you spill your coffee on your white work shirt getting out of your car.
-You have to walk into the office like this and your boss chews you out in front of all your co-workers.
+After rushing through morning traffic, you pull into the parking lot at work and accidentally spill your coffee on your white work shirt while getting out of your car.
+You have to walk into the office 45 minutes late and looking like a hot mess.
+Your boss chews you out in front of all your co-workers.
 You deal with a big, stressful load of paperwork and grumpy customers all day.
-You get cut off in traffic twice on your way home.
+You get cut off in traffic by the same guy twice on your way home.
 At the end of your day, you walk through your door and your kids are screaming over a toy.
 The dog is barking and jumping at a squirrel he sees through a window.
+Your significant other is cooking dinner.
+It's loud in the house.

-Your significant other casually asks you if you can do the dishes after dinner.
+Your significant other casually asks you if you can do the dishes after you all eat.

 It's the straw that breaks the camel's back.
 You lose it and start yelling at everyone in the house.